x11x00x00x/xblbeacon/README.md

 A desktop app that updates your **Discord Rich Presence** when you're online on Insignia (xb.live).
 It shows what game you're playing and keeps the xb.live dashboard in sync with your status.

+## TO DOWNLOAD XBL BEACON CLICK RELEASES TO THE RIGHT ---->

 <img width="621" height="809" alt="Screenshot 2026-02-22 at 5 13 19 PM" src="https://github.com/user-attachments/assets/4ddf0ade-b448-4fe4-b597-fe91a894bba9" />

 <img width="277" height="204" alt="Screenshot 2026-02-22 at 5 13 37 PM" src="https://github.com/user-attachments/assets/60895380-6ebf-42c4-b71c-f7710f50e8e2" />